 Dr. Megan Kunze is a board-certified behavior analyst and early childhood special educator.
 She joined CBIRT in 2020 bringing expertise in supporting families and their young children with developmental delays and differences.

-Dr. Laurie Powell, a speech-language pathologist, joined CBIRT in the early 2000s, bringing her clinical and research expertise in the field of cognitive rehabilitation for adults with brain injury.
-She has also directed policy-related grants focused on improving access to services following brain injury.
+Dr. Laurie Powell, (retired) a speech-language pathologist, joined CBIRT in the early 2000s, bringing her clinical and research expertise in the field of cognitive rehabilitation for adults with brain injury.
+She also directed policy-related grants focused on improving access to services following brain injury.

 With the strong team of CBIRT research assistants, information specialists and web developers, CBIRT scientists conduct research and demonstration projects across a range of topics in the field of brain injury.
 With our unique expertise in bridging the gap from science to practice in both family and educational settings, we find that the scope of our work is widening.
 For example, several current projects involve individuals and families affected by other brain-based developmental disabilities or who are at-risk.
 And, with our collaborators, such as Catrin Rode, entrepreneur and founder of Cogmetric, CBIRT is continuing the work to translate research into practice.